WebDevBooster/gpt-exporter/README.md

 If you export no more than 3 conversations, then the export will be separate `.md` files.
 And if it's more than 3, then the export will be one `.zip` file that contains all the files.

+### Manual changes will be overwritten on update

+Remember:
+If you make any changes in one of the downloaded files, all those changes will be overwritten later **IF** you later continue that conversation in ChatGPT and then download that updated chat.
+Essentially, GPT Exporter creates an extremely usable **backup** of your ChatGPT conversation.
+Especially when combined with Obsidian.
+The ChatGPT website also gives you an option to download all your conversation.
+But they bunch it together into one single file and format it in a way that makes the whole thing almost useless.
+GPT Exporter makes this "backup" super useful.
+Just the great search functionality of Obsidian makes these downloaded conversations a thousand times more useful than the crappy search you get on the ChatGPT website.

+Plus, despite the added frontmatter, the combined size of all `.md` files GPT Exporter downloads is only about 26% of the one giant (almost unusable) file the ChatGPT website gives you with their export.

 ## Installation

 If you're unfamiliar with installing unpacked Chrome browser extensions, here's how to do it: